UNESCO World Heritage Sites in India 2019

 Jantar Mantar, Jaipur

 Maharaja Jai Singh II in the 18th century built this astronomical monument to estimate time by finding the movements of the sun, the moon, and the planets.
 And hence, it is one of the best UNESCO sites in India.
 All the instruments were made up of sandstone and plaster of Paris.

 Jantar Mantar consists of the huge sundials, equatorial system calculator, and many other astronomical calculators.
 Furthermore, Samrat Yantra’s astronomical sculpture is a calculator that can calculate the time within two seconds.

 Qutub Minar is a fusion of marble and sandstone that shows an epic Indo-Islamic architecture style.
 If you want to see the tallest minaret in India then Qutub Minar is your answer.

 Qutub Minar was considered as a victory tower during its time and has beautiful looped bells, lotus borders and garlands into its carvings.
 Chand Minar and Mini Qutub Minar was an inspiration derived from the Qutub Minar.

 Sun Temple, Konark, Odisha

-One of the mesmerizing attraction of the temple is the glowing images of elephants, giraffes, snake and other mythological creatures on the main entrance due to the sun rays touching it.
+One of the mesmerizing attraction of this UNESCO site is the glowing images of elephants, giraffes, snake and other mythological creatures on the main entrance due to the sun’s rays touching it.